omerk/docs.electrolama.com/docs/radio-docs/troubleshooting.md

 ## Can I use Zigbee and Bluetooth on zzh at the same time?

 While the chip used on zzh is a multiprotocol device (CC2652R), the standard ZNP coordinator firmware only makes use of Zigbee.
 We are not aware of any firmware development that utilises both Zigbee and Bluetooth.
-If you're interested in developing Bluetooth applications with zzh you might find the [official SDK from TI helpful](https://www.ti.com/tool/SIMPLELINK-CC13X2-26X2-SDK)
+If you're interested in developing Bluetooth applications with zzh you might find the [official SDK from TI](https://www.ti.com/tool/SIMPLELINK-CC13X2-26X2-SDK) helpful.

+## Can I use zzh as a sniffer for Wireshark?

+TI does provide a packet sniffer that works with Wireshark for multiple protocols, you can download it [here](https://www.ti.com/tool/download/PACKET-SNIFFER-2).
+Setup and usage instructions available [here](http://software-dl.ti.com/lprf/packet_sniffer_2/docs/user_guide/html/introduction.html).

+Once installed, firmware for CC2652R (the chip used on zzh) is located at: `C:\Program Files (x86)\Texas Instruments\SmartRF Tools\SmartRF Packet Sniffer 2\sniffer_fw\bin\cc26x2r1lp\sniffer_fw.hex`.
+You can flash this firmware using either the [BSL method](/radio-docs/flash-cc-bsl/) or with an [external debugger](/radio-docs/advanced/flash-jtag/).

+<p class="warn">⚠️ <b>WARNING:</b> Using this sniffer firmware effectively <b>disables BSL</b> by moving the backdoor trigger pin (<a href="/radio-docs/bsl/#backdoor">explanation here</a>) and if you burn it <b>you will need an external debugger to re-program your stick</b> (instructions <a href="/radio-docs/advanced/flash-jtag">here</a>).</p>

 ## I can get everything but "Device X" working, how do I fix that?